-3.2 Understanding Household Mobility: The Ladder of Life
+4.3 Household Mobility: The Ladder of Life

-In understanding household mobility over the past 10 years, members of focus group were requested to sort a total of 100 household per village and place them on the economic ladder of life.
-The ladder has 10 steps with the lowest step representing the poorest community groups and the highest step (step 10) representing the wealthiest group in the community.
+In understanding household mobility over the past 10 years, the focus groups were requested to sort a total of 100 household per village and place them on the economic ladder of life.
+The ladder had 10 steps with the lowest step representing the poorest community groups and the highest step (step 10) representing the wealthiest group in the community.
 Focus group members were also requested to provide the reasons for each placement, that is, characteristics of each group on the ladder of life.
-Tables 5 and 6 present a sample of placements for Msanga village4.
-There were five (5) identified categories for Msanga community, with category 1 being at the bottom, that is, the poorest and worst off, and category 5 at the top being the richest and well off.